-Pastoral ministry is one of a number of different aspects of the whole pattern of the Church's ministry, and is found in a number of different roles.
+Lay Pastoral Assistant ministry is one of a number of different ministries which make up the whole pattern of the Church's ministry.
 Some of these are common to the wider Church, not just the Church of England.
 Some are common to the Church of England but take different forms from one Diocese to another.
 Some are specific to the Diocese of Salisbury.